ska-telescope/ska-low-mccs-spshw/docs/src/reference/tile_device_methods.rst

     The initialisation required to set up a complete station involves further steps, performed by the Station device.

-  * *registerList*: (attribute) Returns a list of all the TPM register names (about 3 thousand names).
+  * *GetRegisterList*: Returns a list of all the TPM register names (about 3 thousand names).

-  * *ReadRegister*: Reads the value of one or more registers.
+  * *ReadRegister*: Reads the value of one named register.
 Each register is a 32 bit integer.
-    If is possible to specify an offset from the given addreess, in words, and a number of consecutive registers to read.
-Parameters given as a json string:

-    * register_name - (mandatory string) Name of the register to read

-    * offset - (int) Offset in words of the first register read

-    * number_read - (int) number of words (registers) to read
+    Register may return a list of values if so defined in the xml register description.
+    Parameter is the full qualified hyerarchic register name (string)

-    Returns a list of 32 bit integers.
+    Returns a list of ione or more unsigned 32 bit values.

   * *WriteRegister*: Write into one or more registers.
 Each register is a 32 bit integer.
     If is possible to specify an offset from the given addreess, in words, and a number of